-Day 8: The patient developed tachypnea and hypoxia and was diagnosed with aspiration pneumonia.
-Patient’s respiratory culture grew 15,000 CFU/mL Pseudomonas aeruginosa and 1,000 CFU/mL Klebsiella pneumoniae, both pan-sensitive, so she was appropriately treated.
+The patient developed tachypnea and hypoxia and was diagnosed with aspiration pneumonia.
+The patient’s respiratory culture grew 15,000 CFU/mL Pseudomonas aeruginosa and 1,000 CFU/mL Klebsiella pneumoniae, both pan-sensitive, so she was appropriately treated.

 - The T2Bacteria Panel RUO result from blood drawn on day 8 was negative